venturi123/cookiecutter-docker-research/README.md

 > Finished the whole project and want to archive it?
 Don't trust network storage?
 Want to keep everything local?
 Just one command!

+> [!CAUTION]
+> Please do not overly rely on this feature.
+The author disclaims any warranty for your data security.
+Data backups should follow the [3-2-1 rule](https://en.wikipedia.org/wiki/Backup#:~:text=The%203%2D2%2D1%20rule,this%20can%20include%20cloud%20storage).

 ```shell
 # The entire workdir and Docker environment will be packaged within one single file
 make archive